Date of Degree

 The findings revealed that most textbooks rarely include explicit orthographic decomposition instruction in the vocabulary lists or lessons, while over 40% of the characters in most of the textbooks did not combine with other characters to form words.
 In addition, analysis of frequency lists created over time revealed that the ten textbooks generally contain many high frequency characters.
 Furthermore, the results indicated that 60% of the characters in the database were classified by relatively few radicals (17%), with most radicals appearing on the left side of the characters.
 Relatively reliable phonetic analogy groups appeared frequently.
 About half of the characters are semantic-phonetic compound characters.
 Less than 10% of the characters in the textbooks are semantic-phonetic compound characters that contain semantically transparent radicals and reliable phonetic elements.

 The results of the study suggest that textbook writers should consider integrating orthographic decomposition and component frequency materials into their textbooks, as systematic instruction in textbooks is generally lacking.
 Teachers should also be mindful of emphasizing the high frequency characters that are consistently featured in all textbooks, as well as the frequently appearing radicals and left-right internal structure of many of the characters.
 In this way, students will early on develop a firm foundation of the principles governing Chinese orthography.

 Chinese as a Foreign Language, Chinese as a Foreign Language Textbooks, Chinese Orthographic Awareness

 Includes bibliographical references (pages 196-203).

 Copyright 2010 Hui-Mei Fan

 Fan, Hui-Mei.
-"Developing orthographic awareness among beginning Chinese language learners: investigating the influence of beginning level textbooks." dissertation, University of Iowa, 2010.
+"Developing orthographic awareness among beginning Chinese language learners: investigating the influence of beginning level textbooks."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.